The Analogue Blogger

 My cousin recently unearthed a box of our grandmother’s old notebooks.
 Included in this treasure trove was a fifty-year-old composition book chronicling her daily reading consumption, the consistency of which would put most readers to shame.
 Page after page, book after book, sometimes two in the same day.
 Looking at my own reading pile, the one that’s starting to collect dust, I have to wonder how this gene got snuffed out.
 Or maybe it’s just waiting to emerge (probably not though).

-I also tried not to read too much into the fact that the journal and I are basically the same age.
-I refuse to compare its wear with my own.
-True, its pages have yellowed over the years but the ink remains fixed like a tattoo and there’s even a faint residue of cigarette smoke if you lean in to it–this is the image I’ve always had of her, by the way: book in one hand, cigarette in the other.
+The journal and I are basically the same age and so it’s tempting to compare its wear with my own.
+Over the years, its pages have yellowed, but the ink remains fixed like a tattoo and there’s even a faint residue of cigarette smoke if you lean in to it–this is the image I’ve always had of her, by the way: book in one hand, cigarette in the other.
 For a 10 cent writing journal, it’s held up pretty well.
-Just like me, of course.
+Perhaps even better than I have.

 My grandmother’s writing style, as I discovered, has a Twitter-like brevity, one that could accommodate five or six entries per page.
-And like a Twitter feed, each one is formatted the same way, an underlined header (DATE, TITLE, AUTHOR) followed by a review.
+Also like a Twitter feed, each entry is formatted the same way, an underlined header (DATE, TITLE, AUTHOR) followed by a review.
 Okay, maybe review is generous–they read more like haikus.
 Her October 2nd, 1967 note on Anne Morrow Lindberg’s STEEP ASCENT:

 Like a theme by an undergraduate.
 Reeks of women’s magazines.
 Based on her actual flying experience.